 - This blog post covers everything you need to know about the three-horizons framework and why it matters as you plan your organization’s future growth.

-- At the end of the post you can download the slide template (PowerPoint format or Google Slides).
-Free and fully editable.
+- At the end of the post you can download the three-horizons model presentation (PowerPoint format or Google Slides) as free and fully editable template.

 everything you need to know about the model